cloudrave/OptimizerFrontend/optimizer/templates/writeup/markdown/final.md

 ## Planning

 Three weeks ago, we set out to write an optimization algorithm.
 The end goal was to be able to handle real-world problems as complex as the nurse scheduling problem and still find an optimal solution.
-That goal has been met.  **WOOT!**
+That goal has been met.

 To see how our project played out in terms of planning, check out our documentation for the [initial draft]({{STATIC_URL}}doc/draft_specification.pdf) and the [final draft]({{STATIC_URL}}doc/checkpoint2.pdf) of our technical specification.